 Sales Lead Form:

-There are lots of articles about marketing qualified leads (MQLs) versus sale qualified leads (SQLs).
+There are lots of articles about marketing qualified leads (MQLs) versus sales qualified leads (SQLs).
 Those terms are about the stages of a lead primarily in the context of a B2B sales process.
 While there might be some overlap, this is a different discussion.
-There are many companies that buy leads that don’t even have an outbound sales process.
-They are acquiring marketing leads with no intent of “qualifying them” for another stage in the sales process – they are building a database to be leveraged over time.

 Marketing leads have expressed an interest in learning more but aren’t necessarily ready to buy.
-A marketing lead could be a subscriber to your email newsletter or someone that downloads one of your white papers.
+In fact, many companies acquire opt-in marketing leads that don’t even have a sales team.
+A marketing lead could be a subscriber to your email newsletter or your SMS list.
 An E-Commerce company might acquire marketing leads in the form of email subscribers with the goal that they will eventually make a purchase on the site.
 A Consumer Packaged Goods company might use marketing leads for a loyalty program to distribute special offers or samples to their customer base.
 Their marketing database provides a means to build and maintain a relationship with their customers – even though purchases are made through retailers/distributors.

 Sales leads are meant to be contacted directly by a salesperson.
 They are leads that have requested contact by submitting your “Talk to Sales” form on your website or completing a quote request on a comparison site.